IADIY/AiyeCam-Talpa/API/Timer.md

 ### Note

-- The divider value `div` should be greater than 2.
+- The divisor value `div` should be greater than 2.

 ---